coding-competitions/ghost-in-the-shell/README.md

 You may additionally use any libraries beyond the core libraries of your platform, but you must explain how each library is used by your bot.

-Your chatbot must identify itself as a bot using the `+B` user mode, must avoid spamming users or channels, and it should try to avoid getting into an infinite loop chatting with other bots.
+Your chat bot must identify itself as a bot using the `+B` user mode, must avoid spamming users or channels, and it should try to avoid getting into an infinite loop chatting with other bots.

+See the the [ELIZA](bots/eliza/README) sample bot.

 ### Utilities